linktoahmad/linktoahmad/README.md

 ## I'm [Ahmed Khalil][homepage] 👋

 A JavaScript developer from [Islamabad][about-Islamabad].
-I currently working as Full-Stack Dev at [Numu][numu].
+I'm currently working as Full-Stack Dev at [Numu][numu].
 I love building applications & discussing new product ideas.
 Reach out to me
 🌐[here][web] if you'd like to talk, and know more about me ✌️